Spinmob/spinmob/README.rst

 Spinmob:
- * ASCII data file handling
+ * Easy data loading / saving.
  * High-level pylab-based plotting
  * Fitting and other data analysis
  * Simplified GUI objects based on pyqtgraph
- * Some DAQ and SCOPE support

-See http://github.com/Spinmob/spinmob/wiki/ for more information.
+See http://github.com/Spinmob/spinmob for more information.